Rolando de la Rosa

 Rolando V. de la Rosa, O.P. (born June 27, 1953) is the Provincial Archivist of the Dominican Province of the Philippines.

 Formerly, he served as the Rector Magnificus of the University of Santo Tomas (UST), the oldest and the largest Catholic university in Asia.
-A religious leader and a seasoned educator, he was appointed by President Gloria Macapagal Arroyo as the chairman of the Commission on Higher Education in 2004.
+A religious leader and a seasoned educator, he was appointed by President Gloria Macapagal Arroyo as the chair of the Commission on Higher Education in 2004.

 Early years and education

-De la Rosa was born on June 27, 1953, in Manila where he spent his childhood.
+De la Rosa was born on June 27, 1953 in Legazpi, Albay.
 He completed his basic education courses at the Aquinas University (Legazpi city and subsequently at the Dominican House of Studies (Washington, D.C.) where he obtained a Bachelor of Arts (AB) degree magna cum laude in Philosophy.
 He then graduated magna cum laude from the University of Santo Tomas (UST, Manila) with a Bachelor of Sacred Theology (STB) in 1980.
 He was ordained priest in the Dominican Order on April 3, 1982.

 In 1984, de la Rosa earned his Licentiate in Sacred Theology (STL) magna cum laude and a Master of Arts (MA) summa cum laude in higher religious studies, both from UST.
 At the Katholieke Universiteit Leuven in Belgium he obtained a Doctor of Philosophy (PhD) degree magna cum laude in two programs, i.e. higher religious studies and sacred theology, in 1988.